zobo/dbgpPlugin/README.txt

 THANKS

 - I guess Derick for creating this kickass debugging engine (http://www.xdebug.org).
+- Don for Notepad++.
-- Chris for being the first to test-drive this thing.
+- Chris for being the first to test-drive this thing and giving usefull sugestions.